 Q: If our municipality has locally created affordable units, can they be brought into the county’s program?

 A: Potentially, though the transition may need to happen upon resale of any homeownership units.
-If your municipality uses an income limit higher than the county’s, then a homeownership unit may need a subsidy to keep the current owner from losing money, but would allow the next owner to purchase the unit at a lower price.
+If your municipality uses an income limit higher than the county’s, then a homeownership unit may need a subsidy to keep the current owner from losing money but would allow the next owner to purchase the unit at a lower price.
 This will allow someone with a lower income, in line with the county’s limits, to purchase the unit.

 Q: What is a municipality’s responsibility under the Affirmative Fair Housing Marketing Plan?

-A: The municipality will be asked by developers and the county to provide information about housing opportunities on any local networks and to employees, including requesting posting information on any Web sites or other means of communications, shared press releases, public service announcements, fliers and links to the county’s Homeseeker page.
+A: The municipality will be asked by developers and the county to provide information about housing opportunities on any local networks and to employees, including requesting posting information on any Web sites or other means of communications, shared press releases, public service announcements, fliers, and links to the county’s Homeseeker page.
 If your municipality offers senior services, you may also be asked to disseminate information to the program participants.

 A: Unless the municipality has a public housing authority with the capacity to undertake the development of the parcel, essentially the municipality would have two options.
 The municipality could undertake its own site plan or subdivision review, then identify a developer potentially through the release of a Request for Proposals, and have that developer purchase the property and build the units.
 Or the municipality could identify a developer potentially through the release of a Request for Proposals without any site plan or subdivision approvals in place.